Geary Eppley: Death and honors

 He survived his wife, Elizabeth, who died in 1976.
-Eppley died on June 10, 1978, of a heart condition at Leland Memorial Hospital in College Park, Maryland.
+Eppley died on June 10, 1978, of a heart condition at Leland Memorial Hospital in Riverdale Park, Maryland.
 He was inducted in the University of Maryland Athletic Hall of Fame in 1982.
 The Geary F. Eppley Award is awarded annually to the university's senior athlete with the highest grade-point average.

 In 2006, the campus recreation center was dedicated as the Geary F. Eppley Recreation Center.
 His daughter, Frances Eppley Tobin, said, "It's a perfect building for him, because he was so dedicated to athletics and physical fitness."
 The university had unsuccessfully sought to sell the facility's naming rights to a corporate sponsor.
 An alumni group had petitioned to rename the Adele H. Stamp Student Union in honor of Eppley, who had organized its creation, but were rebuffed by the university.
 The school's administration later agreed to dedicating the recreation center to Eppley after an important patron threatened to cut off donations.